KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-4-links-navigation/README.md

 {% include "./footer.md" %}

 ## Add a list {#lists}
 Lists often come in handy on a webpage - both ordered (numbered) lists and unordered (bulleted) lists.
 Website navigation is often an unordered list of links so that's where we'll be using a list.
-Using list elements is also helpful for accessibility since screenreaders utilize the metadata.
+Using list elements is also helpful for accessibility since screenreaders utilize the metadata it provides.
 We have three page sections - About, Menu, and Contact - so we'll need three navigation list items.
 {% include "./lists.md" %}

 ## Create links {#links}